AutomationPanda/behavior-driven-python/README.md

 They are companions to Python conference talks and the [Automation Panda](https://automationpanda.com/) blog.

-The feature files in each project are practically identical.
+The example projects share the `cucumbers.py` module, which contains a simple *CucumberBasket* class for unit testing.
-However, the step definitions and related implementations are different because they depend upon the framework.
+However, the feature files and step definition modules in each project are slightly different because they depend upon the framework.

-The `cucumbers.py` module contains a simple *CucumberBasket* class.
-The example projects share it for unit testing.